Behold the greatest collection of sugar cookie recipes

 - 1 small red onion, chopped

-- Add the chopped onion, celery, tuna, peas, peppers (if using), and garlic powder.
+- Add the chopped onion, celery, tuna, peas, peppers, and garlic salt.

 - Mix to combine

-- Add the Western dressing and thoroughly moisten.
+- Add the Western dressing and mix to combine

 - Store in the refrigerator